Quitman County, Georgia Records

 A Map of Quitman County, Georgia contains detailed information about roads and boundaries, these maps may include rural communities, churches, and cemeteries.

 Quitman County, GA Courthouse

 The following dates indicates what vital, land, probate, and court records are in Quitman county.
-The date listed for each category of record is usually the earliest registration filed.
-The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.
+The date listed for each record is usually the earliest registration filed.
+The date does not indicate that there are alot records for that year and does not mean that all such events were actually filed with the clerk.

 - History of Baker County, Georgia Courthouse